centreon/centreon-documentation/versioned_docs/version-23.04/health/helios.md

 1. Install Helios:

     ```
-    yum install centreon-helios
+    dnf install centreon-agent
     ```

-    ```
-    yum install centreon-agent
-    ```

 2. If this is the first time you are installing Helios on the server, generate the yaml configuration file with the following Shell command:

-    > You need to carry out this step only if Helios has not been previously configured, otherwise you will overwrite your previous configuration.
+    >You need to carry out this step only if Helios has not been previously configured, otherwise you will overwrite your previous configuration.

     ```yaml
     /usr/sbin/centreon-agent config \